chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-03/readme.md

 9:00 -> waking up, coffee and petting my cat

-9:37 -> Finishing sound design export
+9:37 -> Finishing sound design and export

-9:53 ->

 12:15 -> going to the dentist

-14:20 -> back from the dentist, still dizzy and cannot feel my mouth, will have to resr and work later :(
+14:20 -> back from the dentist, still dizzy and cannot feel my mouth, will have to rest and work later :(

+18:30 -> finally getting mouth sensation back and feeling better, time to finally eat something (a yummy pizza).

+19:25 -> back to work, starting to draw what i will be testing with prototypes.